-Businesses often find it challenging to meet the project objectives (timely and quality delivery) due to the team’s lack of tech talent.
+Due to the team’s lack of tech talent, businesses often find it challenging to meet the project objectives (timely and quality delivery).
 Hiring permanent staff can be a lengthy process, which, in turn, can further hamper the delivery timelines.
-So how do you counter the challenge?
-A safe way out is to fill the talent gap by hiring experienced personnel on a temporary/project basis.
-The process is called staff augmentation and is similar to borrowing an expert in the field from agencies that facilitate project outsourcing.
+A safe way to counter the challenge is to fill the talent gap by hiring experienced personnel on a temporary/project basis.
+The process is called IT staff augmentation and is similar to borrowing an expert from agencies that facilitate project outsourcing.

-In the case of outsourcing, you hand over the entire task to an outside agency.
-However, in staff augmentation, you cherry-pick skilled personnel from outsourcing companies to complete a project that your in-house team is currently working on.
+While in the case of outsourcing, you hand over the entire task to an outside agency.
+However, in staff augmentation, you cherry-pick skilled personnel from outsourcing companies to complete a project your in-house team is currently working on.

 Staff augmentation services allow you to leverage the best of both worlds, i.e., your squad consists of your in-house team and some of the best professionals from outside agencies whom you hire on a contractual basis.